T2MNetwork/website/_pages/conference.md

 order: 1
 ---

-The next yearly T2M conference is currently scheduled for:
+The next yearly T2M conference is scheduled for:

-## April 11-12, 2021 in London
+## April 21-22, 2021 in London

 ### at King's College